Krško Nuclear Power Plant: June 2008 incident

 After a coolant leak on June 4, 2008, the European Commission set off an EU wide alarm through the European Community Urgent Radiological Information Exchange (ECURIE).
 The power plant was safely shut down to the hot zero power mode after a small leak in the cooling circuit.
 The leak was immediately located and treated.
 According to the Slovenian Nuclear Safety Administration (the country's nuclear watchdog agency), no radioactive release into the environment occurred and none is expected.
 The event did not affect employees, the nearby population, or the environment.
 Slovenian authorities immediately alerted the proper international institutions, including the International Atomic Energy Agency (IAEA) and ECURIE.
 The EU then notified (through ECURIE) the remaining EU member states, issuing an EU-wide alert.
 Several news agencies around the world then reported on the incident.
 According to Greenpeace such an EU-wide alert is very unusual.
 Surprisingly, the Croatian authorities were not directly informed about the incident, although Croatia is a participant in the ECURIE system.
 Many Croatians heard the news first through foreign media and expatriates, although Krško is located a mere 15 km from the Croatian border.

 According to Nuclear Expertise groups, national entities within the European union, such as the ASN in France, this incident was wrongly reported to ECURIE.
 ECURIE, when receiving a notification, has an obligation to forward it to all parties.
 In this particular situation, the notification turned out to be useless (i.e., a false alarm).
 This type of incident (a small leakage on primary pumps) is a relatively common occurrence in nuclear power plants.

-Possible second reactor
+Possible expansion

 On March 28, 2022, the Prime Minister of Croatia, Andrej Plenković, stated that he supports the expansion of the nuclear power plant, while depending on Slovenia.
 On 2 November 2022, Slovenian Prime Minister Robert Golob said there will be a referendum to get public approval for a second reactor at Krško, once a reactor technology was selected.
-A construction decision would be made by 2027.
+In August 2024, prime minister Golob committed to holding a referendum on a two-unit expansion of up to 2400 MWe, possibly to take place in late 2024 after key documents were published.
+If agreed, a final investment decision would be taken in 2028, for construction to start in 2032.